michanto/cdk-orchestration/API.md

 ##### `STRING_TRANSFORMS` <a name="STRING_TRANSFORMS" id="@michanto/cdk-orchestration.transforms.ImportOrders.STRING_TRANSFORMS"></a>

-Transforms that run against the sting representation.
+Transforms that run against the sting representation of a template.

 ---